-The disclosure explains how the firm has complied with the regulatory requirements under the UK implementation of the IFPR, in particular the MIFIDPRU Remuneration Code (SYSC 19G, "The Code").
-Per SYSC 19G.1.1R, DCME is identified as a non-SNI firm.
-All staff are eligible for bonus awards which incentivise good financial and non-financial performance, as well as high standards of personal and professional conduct.
-Any awards are determined at the discretion of Senior Management and approved by the Remuneration Committee.
+The disclosure explains how the Firm has complied with the regulatory requirements under the UK implementation of the Investment Firms Prudential Regime ("IFPR"), in particular the MIFIDPRU Remuneration Code (SYSC 19G, "The Code").
+Per SYSC 19G.1.1R, DCME is identified as a non-SNI (small, non-interconnected) firm.
+All staff are eligible for incentive awards which promote and reward good financial and non-financial performance, as well as high standards of personal and professional conduct.
+Any awards are determined at the discretion of Senior Management and approved by the Committee.